konflux-ci/e2e-tests/README.md

 There is a mage target that can cleanup those repositories - `mage local:cleanupGithubOrg`.

 For more infor & usage, please run `mage -h local:cleanupGithubOrg`.

+# Cleanup of kcp workspaces

+Our automated tests running in CI create workspaces and some are not immediately removed if the CI job fails (for debug reasons).

+There is a mage target that cleans up the old workspaces (created more than 24 hours before the target is executed) - `mage cleanUpWorkspaces kcp-stable|kcp-unstable`.

+A periodic job in Openshift CI is configured to run such target automatically every day.